ddobrin/ddobrin.github.io/_posts/2024/07/06/2024-07-06-Long-document-summarization-techniques-Java-with-Gemini-models.md

 String response = assistant.summarize(context.toString(), segment);
 ```

-Map-reduce allows you to parallelize the individual segment summarization steps, as they are independent of each other:
+Map-reduce allows you to parallelize the individual chunk summarization steps, as they are independent of each other:
 ```java
 List<CompletableFuture<Map<Integer, String>>> futures = new ArrayList<>();
 ExecutorService executor = Executors.newVirtualThreadPerTaskExecutor();